I wrote and contributed to books on film and worked in the modeling and film industries. I like to share insights into both businesses.

 Although I never watched the series as a whole but as clips from different shows, I tend to shy away from medical shows.
 ER taps into the intimate workings of an urban training hospital and the critical issues faced by the dedicated physicians and staff of its vigilant emergency room.

 Every week fans glued themselves to the television and watched quirky and unique medical professionals save lives in a place where nothing is taken for granted or guaranteed.
-The emergency room doors open, and another distraught person or persons placed in their hands – life or death within an hour’s worth of television programming.
+The emergency room doors open, and another distraught person or persons gets placed in their hands – life or death within an hour’s worth of television programming.

 Even though I didn't watch the series, I watched the Collector's Editon DVD formulates the 15th and final season, an all-time favorite of multiple shows about the emergency room drama.